delphix/delphix-ibm-cloud-schematics/README.md

 Virtualized datasets non-disruptively sync with production instances.

 ### Prerequisites
+- Must have access to Gen 2 VPC.
+- The given VPC must have at least one subnet IP address unassigned - the F5-BIGIP VSI will be assigned a IP Address from the user provided subnet as an input.
-Delphix software deployment requirements are detailed in [Delphix documentation](https://docs.delphix.com).
+- Delphix software deployment requirements are detailed in [Delphix documentation](https://docs.delphix.com).

 ### Required system resources
 To run the software, the following system resources are required:
 1. Instance profile: Delphix recommends the memory profiles for your VPC environment.
-Recommended Profiles: mx2-8x64, mx2-16x128, mx2-32x256, mx2-48x384
+Recommended Profiles:
+- mx2-8x64 (minimum)
+- mx2-16x128
+- mx2-32x256
+- mx2-48x384

 2. Data Source support Matrix.
 Refer to [Delphix documentation](https://docs.delphix.com) and go to the Support Matrix section.